"History doesn't turn on a dime; it turns on a plugged nickel."

 + Chamberlain, Gordon B. "Allohistory in Science Fiction".
 In Alternative Histories (eds.
 Charles G. Waugh and Martin H. Greenberg), Garland 1986 (0824086597).

 As you read the entries in this bibliography, please note that:

-Except in a few cases, works by an author who used a variety of pen names are all listed under the name by which he is best known.
-There should be "see" entries pointing from alternative names to the name used.
++ Except in a few cases, works by an author who used a variety of pen names are all listed under the name by which he is best known.
+There should be "see" entries pointing from alternative names to the better known name.

-The ten- and thirteen-digit numbers which appear in publication data are dashless ISBNs.
++ The ten- and thirteen-digit numbers that appear in publication data are dashless ISBNs.

-Dates mentioned in the entries may include the notation CE or BCE.
-These mean Common Era and Before Common Era, respectively, and denote the same eras and year numberings which may be more commonly labeled by AD and BC.
++ Dates mentioned in the entries may include the notation CE or BCE.
+These mean Common Era and Before Common Era, respectively, and denote the same eras and year numberings that may be more commonly labeled by AD and BC.